GeekVisit/Simple-Skybell-Sniffer/README.md

 # Why Use It ?

 -  Make your doorbell (or motion detection) trigger any command you wish.
 -  No existing doorbell or can't hook up your Skybell to your existing doorbell wiring ?
-No problem, just have your play an mp3 of a doorbell
+No problem, just play an mp3 of a doorbell
 - Use [Google Home Notifier](https://github.com/harperreed/google-home-notifier-python) to cast to your Google Home Devices or any chromecast an  MP3 when someone presses the doorbell or have the Google Assistant announce "You have a visitor at your door"
 - Send custom telegram notifications to your phone using the [Telegram CLI](https://github.com/vysheng/tg)